 Finally, always be aware of potential signs of eating disorders in your teenagers.
 Bulimia and anorexia both have the ability to cause real harm to the teeth.
 Routine visits to a family dentistry professional can also help reveal tooth decay, bleeding gums, and oral lesions that can be a direct result of these dangerous disorders.

-Though they can certainly be stubborn, teenagers just need a bit of parental guidance, solid dental care habits, and regular appointments with an affordable dentist in Longwood to keep their teeth and gums in great shape.
+Though they can certainly be stubborn, teenagers just need a bit of parental guidance, solid dental care habits, and regular appointments with an affordable dentist in Sweet Water to keep their teeth and gums in great shape.